Cert manager requires fields that aren't necessary

 e-mail field deprecated from CA/Cert (can still be Cert SAN)

-#1 Updated by Justin Coffman over 1 year ago
+#1 Updated by Justin Coffman almost 2 years ago

 Clarifying that last line: